fwup-home/fwup/README.md

 1. Sparse file support to reduce number of bytes that need to be written when initializing large file systems (see section on sparse files)

-1. Permissive license (Apache 2.0 License - see end of doc)
+1. Permissive license (Apache 2.0 License - see end of doc for details)

 1. Extensively regression tested!
 Tests also provide simple examples of functionality.